solhuebner/ID-42-Sirene/ideas.md

 Back to seeking...

+Seahorse:

+The seahorse moves on the right side of the screen in a basic figure 8 patern.
+He fires tiny seahorses that can be destroyed in an up angled, straight, down angled, straight, etc... pattern.
+There is 3 phases to the seahorse related to how much HP he has left.
+Each phase affects his rate of fire.

+1. First phase.
+100 - 67% HP.
+In this first phase the seahorse's rate of fire is quite slow.
+He's only firing one tiny seahorse at a time.
+2. Second phase.
+67 - 33% HP.
+In this sencond phase the seahorse's rate of fire is increased.
+There should be on average 2 tiny seahorses on screen at all times.
+3. Third phase.
+33 - 0% HP.
+In this third and last phase the seahorse's rate of fire in quite rapid.
+There should be many seahorses on screen at a time.
+The seahorse_example02 is something of how fast he should be firing tiny seahorses before reaching 0 HP.

 ## ENEMIE WAVES
 | **NUMBER** | **TYPE**  | **AMOUNT** | **SPEED** | **START** | **BEHAVIOR** |
 | ---        | ---       | ---        | ---       | ---       | ---          |